-Washington knows there’s much work to be done, but he says that he’s encouraged by the steps that have been taken so far.
+Dustin knows there’s much work to be done, but he says that he’s encouraged by the steps that have been taken so far.

-“What I would hold up now—the success story—is that officers are engaging in these conversations,” Washington says.
+“What I would hold up now—the success story—is that officers are engaging in these conversations,” Dustin says.
 “We’re not in the Promised Land yet, but the fact that we’re able to do this work at all is powerful.”